sdiehl/wiwinwlh/tutorial.md

 pattern qualifier, the right hand side is evaluated and matched against the pattern on the left.
 If the match fails then the whole guard fails and the next equation is tried.
-If it succeeds, then the appropriate binding takes place, and the next qualifier is matched, in the augmented environment.
+If it succeeds, then the appropriate binding takes place, and the next qualifier is matched.

 ```haskell
 {-# LANGUAGE PatternGuards #-}